-Spanish Law 22/2003 on Insolvency (the Spanish Insolvency Act) provides for a clawback action with a reach-back period of two years preceding the declaration of insolvency.
-In case of actual fraud, pursuant to article 1299 of the Spanish Civil Code the reach-back period to bring a fraudulent conveyance action (actio pauliana) intended to rescind the contract or payment is four years.
-Note that, in accordance with article 1294 of the Spanish Civil Code, the action for rescission is subsidiary and cannot be exercised if there are other available recovery mechanisms.
+Law 22/2003 of 9 July on insolvency (the Insolvency Law) and Royal Legislative Decree 1/2020 of 5 May approving the consolidated text of the Insolvency Law that will come into force on 1 September 2020 provide for a clawback action with a look-back period of two years preceding the declaration of insolvency.
+In case of actual fraud, pursuant to article 1299 of the Civil Code, the look-back period to bring a fraudulent conveyance action intended to rescind the contract or payment is four years.
+In accordance with article 1294 of the Civil Code, the action for rescission is subsidiary and cannot be exercised if there are other available recovery mechanisms.